-Dogs may harbor both dog-specific and zoonotic strains of Giardia that cannot be morphologically distinguished.
-All Giardia positive dogs must be suspected of carrying potentially zoonotic strains and treated accordingly.
-Owners must be advised on appropriate hygiene practices (see General Considerations and Recommendations) to minimize the risk of infection.
+Dogs may harbour both dog-specific and zoonotic strains of Giardia that cannot be morphologically distinguished.
+All Giardia positive dogs must be suspected of carrying potentially zoonotic strains and owners must be advised on appropriate hygiene practices (see the General Considerations and Recommendations section) to minimize the risk of infection.

-Canine Coccidia (Cystoisospora spp. [syn.
-Isospora spp.])
+Coccidia (Cystoisospora spp.)

-Cystoisospora spp.
-(Isospora spp.) are apicomplexan protozoa transmitted directly by the faecal-oral route, especially in unhygienic, overcrowded environments.
-Species harbored by dogs are highly host-specific and a frequent cause of diarrhoea in puppies.
+Cystoisospora spp. (=Isospora spp.) are apicomplexan protozoa transmitted directly by the faecal-oral route, especially in unhygienic, overcrowded environments.
+Species harboured by dogs are highly host-specific and a frequent cause of diarrhoea in puppies.

-Parasite: Cystoisospora canis, Cystoisospora ohioensis, Cystoisospora burrowsi and Cystoisospora neorivolta
+Parasite: Cystoisospora canis, Cystoisospora ohioensis, Cystoisospora burrowsi,

+Cystoisospora neorivolta